-The nomenclature here, need a little bit of explanation.
-‘Tok‘ means sour in Bangla, hence, Toker Daal means sour dal.
-The sour taste essentially comes from the unripened tangy Green Mango.
+The nomenclature here needs a little bit of explanation.
+‘Tok‘ means sour in Bangla; hence, Toker Daal means sour dal.
+The sour taste essentially comes from the unripened, tangy green mango.
 Among the various lentil recipes, this green mango recipe is a staple in every Bengali household during the summer months in India.

 Torko Bitorko On Toker Dal

-I know many who swear by the Masoor Dal or Red lentil recipes of Toker Dal, but there is a sect of cooks who prefer other variety of lentils.
-Purists would always settle for ‘Motor Dal‘, i.e. the split pea lentil, while some would stick to Arhar Dal or Toor Daal or split Pigeon Pea Lentil for a Toker Dal recipe.
+I know many who swear by the Masoor Dal or red lentil recipes of Toker Dal, but few prefer other varieties of lentils as well.
+Purists would always settle for ‘Motor Dal‘, i.e., the split pea lentil, while some would stick to Arhar Dal or Toor Daal or split Pigeon Pea Lentil for a Toker Dal recipe.

-Let’s settle this discussion forever here with this statement that all three of them go exceptionally well for the vegan lentil recipes of Toker Dal.
-While Masur Dal is very easy to cook and does not need much effort, arhar dal and motor dal have a distinctive taste of their own which makes this dish unique respectively.
+Let’s settle this discussion forever here with this statement: all three of them go exceptionally well with the vegan lentil recipes of Toker Dal.
+While Masur Dal is very easy to cook and does not need much effort, Arhar Dal and Motor Dal have a distinctive taste of their own which makes this dish unique, respectively.

 - Masoor Dal or Red Lentils